AliOKeeffe/The-Animal-Association-Game/README.md

 - To provide the user with an easy to navigate game that is both fun and educational.
 - To present the user with a website that is visually appealing and fully responsive.
 - To allow the user to choose from a selection of habitats and also to let them increase the level of difficulty of the game if they wish.
-- Invoke a sense of urgency to complete the game as quick as possible.
+- Invoke a sense of urgency to complete the game as quickly as possible.
 - To entice the user to return to the game to improve their score.

 ## User Stories

 - ### First Time User
   - As a first time user I want to understand the main purpose of the game
-  - As a first time user I want to be able to intuitively navigate the game, choose my level of difficultly, choose a habitat, play the game, see my score and restart the game once it ends.
+  - As a first time user I want to be able to intuitively navigate the game, choose my level of difficulty, choose a habitat, play the game, see my score and restart the game once it ends.
   - As a first time user I want to have fun and learn about animals and their habitats

 - ### Returning user
   - As a returning user I want to be able to play the same game without getting the same selection of animals.
   - As a returning user I want to be able to play a different game (different habitat).
-  - As a returning user I want to be able to save my score to to the leaderboard.
+  - As a returning user I want to be able to save my score to the leaderboard.

 - ### Frequent user
   - As a frequent user I want to be able to increase the level of difficulty of the game.